 Speaking a language is a feeling of empowerment.
 At the gathering in Bratislava, there were around 700 lovable nerds like us who just happen to speak 5-8 languages (some also only two, and others around 25.
 These people put the work in, and now have the reward of being able to communicate authentically in foreign languages.
 Reactions to our app were largely positive, ranging from “It works with audio?
-That’s great for Nepalese, cause there’s very little written material, “to“Can it export to the Anki App?” or even “No, we don’t like apps when learning”.
+That’s great for Nepalese, cause there’s very little written material, “ to “Can it export to the Anki App?” or even “No, we don’t like apps when learning”.
 But the main response was, “Do you have Android too?”.
 (Luckily, Nermeen from Cairo is working hard on it, while Jake has finished his work on the iOS app and is now working in a summer job).
-In general, our approach really fit into the scene well, and there were lots of talks with super exciting content at the Polyglot Gathering in Bratislava.
-Of the 20% who owned an iPhone, some tried it out and loved it :).
+In general, our approach really fit into the scene, and the lectures and talks were super exciting for us at the Polyglot Gathering in Bratislava.
+Of the 20% who owned an iPhone, most who tried it out loved it :).

 Then I spoke Dutch with a super kind guy studying in Manchester, who just happens to speak perfect Dutch, because he loves Belgium and Nijmegen (and prefers the Dutch accent to the Flemish one, by the way).
 And then a few sentences of Bahasa Indonesia (I forgot how much I still know).
 Some Hebrew too, but after my standards phrases I got stuck.
 Funny thing, languages..

 The main takeaway was that through the people there, it became clear how much fun and how important languages are.
 But also how normal and friendly all these polyglots are, and how speaking several languages is an enrichment that can be accessible to everyone.